eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-bindings-websocket.md

 START-SEND-LIVE-EVENTS:ACK
 ```

-From this point on the WebSocket session will receive all live events it is entitled to see.
+From then on the WebSocket session will receive all live events it is entitled to see.

-In order to stop receiving live events, following text message has to be sent to the backend:
+In order to stop receiving live events, the following text message has to be sent to the backend:

 ```
 STOP-SEND-LIVE-EVENTS